Kenneth Frazier

 In 1992, he joined Merck & Co.'s public affairs division as general counsel.
 Frazier was named senior general counsel in 1999.
 As general counsel, he was credited with overseeing the company's defense against claims that the anti-inflammatory drug Vioxx had caused heart attacks and strokes.
 Analysts then estimated Merck & Co.'s liability range from 20 to 50 billion dollars.
 He chose to fight all cases in court rather than settle them all quickly.

 Under the leadership of Frazier, Merck deceptively obtained the formula for Sovaldi over a conference call with Pharmasset.
 In 2006, Frazier was promoted to executive vice president in addition to his role as general counsel.
 The remaining cases were settled in 2007 for $4.85 billion.
-He led the company's largest group, human health, from 2007 until he was named president of Merck & Co. in April 2010.
+He led the company's largest human health group from 2007 until he was named president of Merck & Co. in April 2010.
 In 2011, he became CEO and a member of the company's board of directors, the first African American to lead a major pharmaceutical company.
-Frazier has directed the company to take financial risks in developing new treatments.
+Frazier has directed the company to take financial risks when developing new treatments.

 In 2011, the Penn State Board of Trustees appointed Frazier (a trustee) to serve as chairman of a special committee investigation into the child sex abuse scandal involving former assistant coach Jerry Sandusky and allegations of a cover-up by university officials.
 Frazier is a member of the American Law Institute and serves on its Council.
-In 2013, he prioritized research funding over meeting the year's earnings target.
+2013, he prioritized research funding over meeting the year's earnings target.
 He has placed special emphasis on improving treatments for Alzheimer's disease, which his father died from.
 Frazier has said he is also motivated at Merck & Co. to improve people's lives in developing countries.
 In 2017, Frazier owned 600,304 shares of Merck stock worth approximately $37,000,000.
-Based on stock transactions at Merck alone and his tenure at the company, his net worth is in the hundreds of millions.
+Based on stock transactions at Merck alone and his tenure at the company, his net worth is hundreds of millions.

 He was a member of President Trump's American Manufacturing Council.
 He resigned from the Council in August 2017 following the violent 2017 Unite the Right demonstration in Charlottesville, Virginia.
-In a statement, Frazier objected to Trump's statement that "many sides" were responsible for the violence.
+In a statement, Frazier objected to Trump's assertion that "many sides" were responsible for the violence.
 Frazier stated, "America’s leaders must honor our fundamental views by clearly rejecting expressions of hatred, bigotry, and group supremacy, which run counter to the American ideal that all people are created equal."